 Spring, the time through March-May, is another right time for trekking in Nepal.
 It is the peak trekking season in Nepal.
 That is why you will find overwhelming numbers of people throughout the journey.

 It is the pre-monsoon season coming into Nepal way before Monsoon does.
 This means there are no chances of massive rainfall until May.
 So instead, you will get the most pleasant circumstances.
-Warm temperature, continuous clear mountains, vibrant landscapes, colorful trails, and bright days are some of the perks of Spring.
+Warm temperatures, continuous clear mountains, vibrant landscapes, colorful trails, and bright days are some of the perks of Spring.

 If you see the temperature graph for the Spring season in Nepal, the lower parts of the trek like Tengboche, Namche, and Gokyo have average temperatures of around 5-20 degrees during the day.